daulvec/VtMB---Fashionista/README.md

 |-------------|-----------------------------------------------|---------------------|--------------------|
 | What I have | AMD Ryzen 7 5800X3D 8-Core Processor 3.40 GHz | 32GB DDR4 @ 3200MHz | AMD Radeon RX 6950 |

-It runs great with my system but its probably fine on a potato PC
+It runs great with my system but its probably fine on a potato.

 ## Storage Space